pramsey/crunchyblog/bridge-raster/index.md

 # PostGIS Raster and Crunchy Bridge

-The PostGIS raster module is not easy to use, but it opens up some unique possibilities for data analysis and accessing non-standard data from within PostgreSQL.
+The PostGIS raster has a steep learning curve, but it opens up some unique possibilities for data analysis and accessing non-standard data from within PostgreSQL.
 Here's an example that shows how to access raster data from PostGIS.

 ## When to use Raster